Shamshad25/contact-manager/README.md

 # contact-manager

-Please checkout to master branch for and follow the instruction in Readme to use the app.
+Please checkout to MASTER branch for source code and follow the instruction in Readme to use the app.

 Thankyou